Mathnerd314/stroscot/docs/Types.rst

 Operations
 ----------

-Literals are parsed into records like ``Number { digits = "123", exponent = "24" }``.
+Literals are parsed into records like ``NumberLiteral { digits = "123", exponent = "24" }``.
 We can define implicit conversions to the various the numeric types.
 Leadings 0's restrict the type, so ``010`` must be stored in a type that can contain 999.

 For arithmetic we define implicit conversions, ``convert : s8 -> Arb`` and so on to an arbitrary precision type ``Arb`` with the usual arithmetic operations, ``(+) : Arb -> Arb -> Arb`` and so on.
 Then narrowing the result back into a restrictive format is represented explicitly with an operation, ``narrow s16 (2+30*x)`` and so on.
 The compiler then figures out how to compute the answer as efficiently as possible.
 For floating point the narrowing also takes a precision argument, or optimizes for the best precision like Herbie, depending on whether speed or accuracy is preferred.

-For compatibility with other languages we can define narrowed arithmetic operations, ``a plus b = assert(a is s16 && b is s16); narrow s16 (a+b)`` and so on.
-We can also support implicit conversions ``convert : s8 -> s16`` and so on.
+For compatibility with other languages we can define narrowed arithmetic operations, like ``a plus b = assert(a is s16 && b is s16); x = narrow s16 (a+b); assert(x is s16)``.
+These give an out-of-range / overflow / unrepresentable error if the result doesn't fit.
+We can also support implicit conversions ``convert : s8 -> s16`` and so on; the compiler has to check that the narrowed arbitrary-precision computation matches the various fixed-width computations, but it should be resolvable.

-The above probably introduces ambiguity, but it should be resolvable.
+Floating points numbers don't have implicit conversions between each other, besides the conversion from literals.
+The arithmetic operations are defined normally, ``(+) :: f32 -> f32 -> f32`` and so on.

 Strings
 =======